ivankp/root_tools/README.md

 3. Format string
 4. Commands

+*Example*: `snt/^jet_/Jet /norm` selects only histograms whose names start with `"jets_"`, replaces that with `"Jets "`, sets the histogram's title to the modified string, and normalizes the histogram.

 ### Delimiters

 The delimiter is determined by the first character of `/|:` used after the flags block.